0ki/fengoffice_old/fengoffice_/readme.txt

 	- When your session expires you can now easily log back in with a popup dialog that prompts you for your username and password, without the need to refresh the page.
 This allows you to comfortably continue working in OpenGoo as if your session had never expired.
-	- Easy backup your OpenGoo installation from the Administration panel.
+	- Easily backup your OpenGoo installation from the Administration panel.
 	- Several configuration options added, accessible through Account / Edit preferences, including for example, choosing what widgets you see on the dashboard and choosing whether to show information about all users or only you.
 	- Improved workspace selection controls throughout OpenGoo.